-Our detailed guide on how How to apply for a Blue Card in Croatia is available here.
+Our detailed guide on how to apply for an EU Blue Card in Croatia is available here.

 If you only want to live in Croatia for one year, then this option could be the right fit.
 It’s a great option for retired people and frequent travelers whom have the flexibility to move to a new country for a limited amount of time.

-Another benefit is that it is not “merit” based or tied to work contracts.
-One of the biggest catches is that there are some financial hoops.
+Another benefit is that it is not “merit” based or tied to work contracts and instead is tied to prepaying rent for the term you are here.